54481andrew/pathogen-spillover-forecast/README.md

 This script defines the Calc.Sig.Reservoir.Preds function.
-The function accepts a species name (string), as well as the dataframe output of Prep.Reservoir.Data, and outputs a list of predictors determined to significantly vary with the Mastomys natalensis response variable.
+The function accepts a species name (string), as well as the dataframe output of Prep.Reservoir.Data, and outputs a list of predictors determined to significantly vary with the *M. natalensis* response variable.
 Here, absence refers to background captures of Murid rodents.
 Significance is determined by a Wilcox test with a threshold of p = 0.05.
 Significant predictors, in turn, will be used to train